pseudomuto/protoc-gen-doc/README.md

 ### Linux
 Package repositories for Ubuntu, openSUSE, Fedora and Arch are available at the [Open Build Service][obs].
-For CentOS 7 there's an RPM in the [Releases](https://github.com/estan/protoc-gen-doc/releases) section.
+For CentOS 7 there's an x64 RPM in the [Releases](https://github.com/estan/protoc-gen-doc/releases) section (it requires Qt and protobuf packages from the [EPEL repository](https://fedoraproject.org/wiki/EPEL)).

 ### Windows
 Use the standalone ZIP distribution available in